gwtboot/gwt-boot-awesome-lili/README.md

 # Supported Libraries and Frameworks

 - If you want to add your libraries and frameworks just make a Pull Request or create an Issue.
-- :sparkling_heart: means that the current library is supported by the author.
+- :sparkling_heart: means that the current library is supported by the author of that library.
 - If you want to add the :sparkling_heart: to your libraries or frameworks you can do this in two ways:
   - Create a Pull Request to add the :sparkling_heart: at the end of your libraries or frameworks line.
   - Create an Issue to tell us that you supports your current libraries or frameworks.